 Visit their website for more information.

 Te Manatū Whakahiato Ora / Ministry of Social Development

-Financial support is available for individuals and employers and the government has earmarked $27 million to keep NGOs and community groups going.
+Financial support is available for individuals and employers.
 There is a lot of information to digest and make sense of, we would encourage you to talk to your professional service advisor (i.e., accountant) to help answer any questions you may have.